michalvankodev/spreading-the-web/notes.md

 I'd rather wait 10 more years than make a big fat mistake in a worlds biggest programming language.
 Jafar Husain - Netflix UI Architect & TC-39 Member

+These games would be possibly targeting PS4, XBox and PC.
+Now they could also be targeted at the web with WebGL and ASM.js, web audio and other APIs are important, gamepad APIs, full screen APIs all matter.
+Eric Elliott

 Demos
 ============